 First aid training

-Someone on your site must have first aid training.
+Someone on your site must have first aid courses near me.
 Ideally, the employer should have first aid training, but this isn’t absolutely necessary.
 It is, however, illegal to run a business without first aid specialists.
 It’s recommended that at least four people in your office have adequate first aid training.
 A strong number here means that one or more of the first aiders can be away from the office.
 If you only have one first aider in your office, then you could be in trouble when they go on holiday!

 An employer can take extra precaution by attending first aid training themselves.
 You can attend a first aid training course and receive your senior first aid certificate on the day you require it.